lolgear/lolgear.github.io/_posts/2019-01-27-Mutability-and-copying.md

 Objective-C uses mutable counterparts of various classes to narrow down area of their mutable states and also to improve performance of various operations.
 However, mutable classes have their trade-offs as improper storage.

-Since many mutable classes are subclases or sons of their immutable superclasses and fathers, it is necessary to keep them separately and assure yourself that this object in this variable is mutable or immutable, no matter what is happening behind scenes.
+Since many mutable classes are subclasses or sons of their immutable superclasses and fathers, it is necessary to keep them separately and assure yourself that this object in this variable is mutable or immutable, no matter what is happening behind scenes.

 # Jumps #

-Yeah, strange word, I should entitle this part as bridges/conversion/interoperability (kind of)/transforms etc. But, wait, it is really boring.
+Yeah, strange word, I should entitle this part as bridges/conversion/interoperability (kind of)/transforms, etc. But, wait, it is really boring.

 We have two classes: immutable superclass and mutable subclass.
 Let's give them their names.